Death of the Doctor: Music

 In some of Sam Watts' music, vocals were provided by Jodie Kearns, wife of Doctor Who and Torchwood writer James Moran.

 Ratings

 Part 1 achieved combined final ratings of 1.40 (0.92/0.48) and Part 2 achieved combined final ratings of 1.43 (0.96/0.47).

-The story was repeated on 25 December 2010 as one full story where it achieved an overnight rating of 1.40 million on BBC One.

 Home media

 Released as part of The Complete Fourth Series, (Season in America) on DVD, Blu-ray is a UK exclusive.
 This story was released on the Special Edition DVD of Doctor Who story The Green Death, including an audio commentary by Russell T Davies and Katy Manning, and re-released on The Complete Matt Smith Years on Blu-ray on its bonus disc.
 It was released again as a part of The Collection: Season 10 Blu-ray set on its bonus disc.

 Novelisation

 This was the eleventh and final Sarah Jane Adventures serial to be adapted as a novel.
 Written by Gary Russell, the book has only been published as an E-book on 25 November 2010.